hashicorp/consul/website/source/docs/guides/forwarding.html.markdown

 If you see errors about network connections, verify that there are no firewall or routing problems between the servers running BIND and Consul.

+For Dnsmasq, see the `log-queries` configuration option and the `USR1` signal.